vjf/nvcl_kit/README.md

 # URL of NVCL service
 param.NVCL_URL = "https://blah.blah.blah/nvcl/NVCLDataServices"

-# Optional bounding box to search for boreholes using WFS, units must be EPSG:4283 degrees
+# Optional bounding box to search for boreholes using WFS, default units are EPSG:4283 degrees
 param.BBOX = {"west": 132.76, "south": -28.44, "east": 134.39, "north": -26.87 }

 # Optional maximum number of boreholes to fetch, default is no limit